amolabs/docs/protocol_v6.md

 ```
 Each member is marked as *optional*, so an empty object(`{}`) is valid extra
 information for all of three state stores.

+### UDC(User-Defined Coin) ID

+A UDC ID is a 32-bit unsigned integer.
+It is represented as a double-quoted
+decimal number without redundant leading zeroes when used in JSON, e.g. in
+protocol messages.
+However, it is represented as a 4-byte big-endian integer
+when it is used to composite another identifier.

+The following types are used in this document.
+- `_udc_id_` = alias of `_decimal_number_`
+- `_udc_id_` as a JSON number, e.g. `1234` not `"1234"`

+### DID (Decentralized Identifier)

+When used in AMO mainnet, a DID is a concatenation of the string `"did:amo:"`
+and an account address represented as an uppercase hexadecimal string.
+When
+used in networks other than AMO mainnet, the prefix would be something like
+`"did:" + method_name + ":"`, where `method_name` is other than `"amo"`.

+### DID Document

+`did.claim` tx and `did.dismiss` tx operate on a DID document, which is used in
+[AMO DID Method](amo-did.md).
+A DID document is a JSON document with an
+additional top-level `@context` property, which is called a JSON-LD
+representation.
+While an AMO blockchain node does not care about the value of
+`@context` property, this property must exist and its value must be of a
+*string* type.

+### VC (Verifiable Credential) ID

+When used in AMO mainnet, a VC ID is a concatenation of the string
+`"amo:cred:"` and an uppercase hexadecimal string of maximum length of 64
+characters, i.e. a representation of a byte string of length 32 or less.
+When
+used in networks other than AMO mainnet, the prefix would be something like
+`network_name + ":cred:"`, where `network_name` is other than `"amo"`.

+### Verifiable Credential

+`did.issue` tx and `did.revoke` tx operate on a VC (Verifiable Credential), which is used in [AMO Verifiable Credential Registry](amo-vc.md).
+A
+VC is a JSON document with an additional top-level
+`@context` property, which is called a JSON-LD representation.
+While an AMO
+blockchain node does not care about the value of `@context` property, this
+property must exist and its value must be of a string type.

 ## Message Format
 ### Transaction